CodeURJC-DAW-2019-20/webapp2/README.md

 ![Team Sheet](tenniShip/src/main/resources/static/img/screenshots/teamFile.png "Team Sheet") Team Sheet contains information about a team.
 It includes the team's logo, its players with their picture and name (on mouse hover), the tournaments played by them and their most recent results.
-There's a pie chart that showcases the percentage of matches played in each tournament.
-This screenshot was taken with zoom out.
+There's a pie chart that showcases the percentage of matches won and lost in each tournament.